pts/pts-xtiny/README.txt

 the specificed compiler would use by default.
 This is not recommended, because he system may have a very old GNU ld (see above).

+Q35.
+Does pts-xtiny support malloc, free, realloc and calloc?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+To get them (exept for realloc), specify `xtiny ... -mxtiny-forward-malloc'.

+Use realloc_grow instead of realloc.
+You'll need to specify the old block size as well.

+Please note that free() is a no-op, and memory once allocated and free()ed will never be reused for subsequent allocations.

+You can use about 1.2 GB of heap by default.
+To get more, specify something like `xtiny ... -mxtiny-forward-malloc=2100000000'.
+Anything much larger than 2.1 GB won't work.
+Anything larger than 0x7fffffff won't even compile.

+Alternatively, if you don't want to specify -mxtiny-forward-alloc, you can add this to your .c file:

+  #ifndef __XTINY_FORWARD_MALLOC__
+  #define __XTINY_FORWARD_MALLOC__ 1200000000  /* Almost 1.2 GB. */
+  extern char __forward_malloc_heap[];
+  char *__forward_malloc_heap_end =
+      __forward_malloc_heap + __XTINY_FORWARD_MALLOC__;
+  #endif
+  #include <xtiny.h>

+If you have multiple .c files, add `char *__forward_malloc_heap_end = ...' to exactly one of them.

 Technical notes
 ~~~~~~~~~~~~~~~
 Useful links